Koawhyte/Final_Web_Project/README.md

 *Deployment*

-You can view the live site here: [insert link]
+You can view the live site here: [https://final-web-project-beryl.vercel.app]

 *Technologies Used*